kevinashworth/new-aws-kevinashworth-com/src/content/post/2014/2014-12-31-in-2014-i-got-to-audition-for-these-lovely-casting-people.md

 ---
-title: 'In 2014, I got to audition for these lovely casting people (in reverse alphabetical order):'
+title: "In 2014, I got to audition for these lovely casting people (in reverse alphabetical order):"
 publishDate: 2014-12-31
 category: Acting
 ---